garlicxd/garlicxd/README.md

-🌱 I’m currently learning computer science/engineering
+🌱 i’m currently learning computer science/engineering at aarhus university, seeking a masters degree.

-## Projects in development
-- All-including skill tree
+## Soon to be added projects
+- ricing for my arch setup
-- Keyboard keyboard (a portable wireless midi controller doubling as an ergonomic computer keyboard)
+- keyboard keyboard (a portable wireless midi controller doubling as an ergonomic computer keyboard)
+- ergonomic, efficient keyboard layout for programming
+- plant watering unit

 <!---
 garlicxd/garlicxd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.